Simon-Ing/Cosmo_Ai/README.md

 + `CosmoSim.cpp` defines the `CosmoSimPy` class with python bindigs.
   This class operates as a facade to the library, and does not expose the individual classes.
-+ Legacy
-    + `Window.cpp` is the GUI window.
-    + `Simulator.cpp` for the GUI Simulator tool, which does run on Debian, although the spherical model seems to be wrong.
-    + `makeimage.cpp` is the CLI Tool.
-       This is deprecated in favour of the `datagen.py` python script.

 ### Python Components